Sometimes an Experience isn't displaying as you want it, or your expected behavior doesn't match what you get. 😕

-In this lesson, you'll learn how to use your browser's Console to debug your Experiences and where to get additional help when you need it.
+In this lesson, you'll learn how to use the Visual Debugger — and the console commands it builds on — to troubleshoot Experiences, and where to get additional help when you need it.

-π‘ These are temporary commands that run just within your browser, and will not impact your application permanently or for any other users.
+💡 All diagnostics run locally in your browser and will not affect your application or other users.

-Running the Debugger console tool will show you results that you can easily act upon.
+Running the Visual Debugger will show you results that you can easily act upon.
 For example, if the user is in the Target Audience for that Experience, if the Experience is being Rate Limited, and more.
-You can easily resolve these and move on. π
+You can easily resolve these and move on. 🙂

 Step-by-Step Debugging Process